Parquery/icontract/README.rst

     some_func()

-Naïvely evaluating such preconditions and postconditions would result in endless recursions.
+NaÃƒÆ’Ã†â€™Ãƒâ€šÃ‚Â¯vely evaluating such preconditions and postconditions would result in endless recursions.
 Therefore, icontract suspends any further contract checking for a function when re-entering it for the second time while checking its contracts.